Rolled-Up Turkey Recipe

 - 2. In a large skillet, saute celery and onion in butter until tender.
 In a large bowl, combine bread and corn bread; add celery mixture, 1/2 teaspoon salt and sage.
 Stir in enough broth to moisten.

 - 3. Spoon 2 cups stuffing over turkey breast to within 1 in. of edges.
 Roll up jelly-roll style, starting with a long side.
 Tie with kitchen string at 1-1/2-in. intervals.
 Place on a rack in a large shallow roasting pan.

 - 4. Spoon 1 cup stuffing over each thigh section to within 1 in. of edges.
 Roll up jelly-roll style, starting with a short side.
 Tie with kitchen string; place on a rack in another shallow roasting pan.

 - 5. Brush turkey with oil; sprinkle with pepper and remaining salt.
-Bake turkey breast at 325° for 2 to 2-1/2 hours or until a meat thermometer reads 170°; bake thighs for 1-1/2 to 1-3/4 hours or until a meat thermometer reads 180° and a meat thermometer reads 165° for stuffing.
+Bake turkey breast at 325° for 2 to 2-1/2 hours or until a thermometer reads 170°; bake thighs for 1-1/2 to 1-3/4 hours or until a thermometer reads 180°.
+Stuffing should reach 165°.
 Let turkey stand for 15 minutes before slicing.
 Yield: 8 servings.

 Editor's Note: Ask the butcher to debone the turkey for you.